LTLA/BiocWorkflow2015/converted/workflow.md

 ### Overview

-Here, the *[Gviz](http://bioconductor.org/packages/release/bioc/html/Gviz.html)* package is used to visualize read coverage at regions of interest.
+Here, the *[Gviz](http://bioconductor.org/packages/release/bioc/html/Gviz.html)* package is used to visualize read coverage across the data set at regions of interest.
 Coverage in each BAM file will be represented by a single track.
 Several additional tracks will also be included in each plot.
 One is the genome axis track, to display the genomic coordinates across the plotted region.